james2406/CodeFirstGirls-York2016/3 -github/README.md

 ### Example 1

-1. Let’s say you're working with another person
+1. Let’s say you're working with another person on a project
 2. Together you both have to create a powerpoint presentation for a semminar
 3. Before you part ways, you'll create a structure for presentation
 4. You work on this, Your partner will work on that...